seasamgo/rescue/README.md

 ![](man/figures/README-unnamed-chunk-11-1.png)<!-- -->

-The recovery of missing expression values due to dropout events allows us to correctly distinguish cell types with basic data visualization techniques in this simulated example data.

 The recovery of missing expression values due to dropout events allows us to more accurately distinguish cell types with basic data visualization techniques in this simulated example.